Skip to content

 Cindy Searcy

-Cindy Searcy serves as the Director of Strategic Partnerships to the Leonine Forum and as the Vice President of Development at the Catholic Information Center.
+Cindy Searcy serves as the Director of Strategic Partnerships to the Leonine Forum and as the Vice President of Development at the Ethics & Public Policy Center (EPPC).
 She has over a decade of professional experience in nonprofit fundraising with a number of institutions in Washington, DC.
 Born and raised in Kentucky, Cindy earned her BA in Government with honors from Georgetown University and a Master’s degree in Politics from the Catholic University of America.
 Cindy is a recipient of the Intercollegiate Studies Institute’s M. Stanton Evans Alumni Award, and is a former Bryce Harlow Fellow.
 She has contributed articles to The Catholic Thing and Law & Liberty.

 Brie Jastrebski